The term "dog breath" generally has a negative stigma associated with it. And more often than not, it is for good reason.

 A very serious complication of this metabolic condition is diabetic ketoacidosis (DKA).
 This condition can cause a dog’s breath to have an acetone-like odor.
 Have you ever heard of keto breath?
 Some feel it is more of a sweet fruity smell.
 Regardless of how people view the smell, evaluation by a veterinarian is critical, as diabetic ketoacidosis is a critical condition that needs attention right away.

-Dogs suffering with kidney disease can have very foul-smelling breath, similar to the smell of urine or ammonia.
+Dogs suffering from kidney disease can have very foul-smelling breath, similar to the smell of urine or ammonia.
 When the kidneys are not functioning properly, toxins and waste material accumulate in the body contributing to bad breath.
 Your dog needs to be seen by their vet if you are noticing this issue.

 If your dog has really bad breath, vomiting, diarrhea, and jaundice (yellowing of the skin or whites of their eyes), this can indicate they may have liver disease.
 The liver, like the kidneys, helps remove toxins from the body.
 When the toxins are not removed due to the fact that the liver isn’t functioning properly, they accumulate in the body resulting in bad breath.